-From July 2010 to July 2011, Dr. Kroenig was a Council on Foreign Relations International Affairs Fellow in the Department of Defense, where he worked on defense policy and strategy in the Middle East.
-Previously, in 2005, he worked as a strategist in the Office of the Secretary of Defense where he authored the first-ever, U.S. government strategy for deterring terrorist networks.
+From May 2010 to May 2011, he served as a Special Advisor in the Office of the Secretary of Defense on a Council on Foreign Relations International Affairs Fellowship, where he worked on defense policy and strategy for Iran.
+In 2005, he worked as a strategist in the Office of the Secretary of Defense where he authored the first-ever, U.S. government strategy for deterring terrorist networks.
 For his work, he was awarded the Office of the Secretary of Defense’s Award for Outstanding Achievement.
-He is a term member of the Council on Foreign Relations and Co-Chair of the Council’s Term Member Advisory Committee.
+Dr. Kroenig regularly consults with the defense, energy, and intelligence communities.

 He has held fellowships from the Council on Foreign Relations, Harvard University, the National Science Foundation, Stanford University, and the University of California.
 He is a life member of the Council on Foreign Relations.